Joseph Smith Translation: Publication and use by the Community of Christ

 Smith was killed prior to the publication of the JST/IV.
 At his death, the manuscripts and documents pertaining to the translation were retained by his widow, Emma Smith, who would not give them to the Quorum of the Twelve, although Willard Richards, apparently acting on behalf of Brigham Young, requested the manuscript from her.
 Consequently, when Young's followers moved to the Salt Lake Valley, they did so without the new translation of the Bible.

 Following Smith's death, John Milton Bernhisel asked permission of Emma Smith to use the manuscript to copy notes into his own KJV Bible.
 Bernhisel spent much of the spring of 1845 working on this project.
 The LDS Church has Bernhisel's Bible in its archives, but it contains less than half of the corrections and is not suitable for publication.
 For many years the "Bernhisel Bible" was the only JST/IV source for LDS Church members living in the Salt Lake Valley.

 In 1866, Emma Smith gave the manuscript into the custody of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church), of which she was a member, and her son Joseph Smith III, its prophet-president.
 In 1867, the RLDS Church published the first edition of the IV and obtained a copyright for it.
 The RLDS Church, now known as Community of Christ, publishes the Inspired Version of the Holy Scriptures through the Herald House, its publishing arm.
 The copyright has expired on the 1867 edition and a bound photo reproduction of that edition is published by a private concern.
 In 1944, the RLDS Church issued a "new corrected edition" that eliminated some of the errors made in the original 1867 edition.

 In 2024, the Community of Christ transferred ownership of the original manuscripts and Bible used in the Joseph Smith Translation to the Church of Jesus Christ of Latter-day Saints as part of a $192.5 million acquisition of historic sites, documents, and objects.

 Today, Herald Publishing House, Community of Christ's publishing arm, sells both the Inspired Version and the NRSV.
 Community of Christ considers the NRSV to be a "good, recent translation".
+More recently, Community of Christ has adopted the New Revised Standard Version Updated Edition (NRSVue) for use in English-language resources.
+Noting the dependence of the Inspired Version on the King James Version, the basis of the King James Version on a relatively small number of relatively late source manuscripts, and the lack of support for Joseph Smith's changes in older Biblical manuscripts which have since been discovered, Community of Christ theology and scripture consultants Charmaine and Tony Chvala-Smith suggest understanding the Inspired Version as a work of theological commentary by Joseph Smith rather than as a restoration of the original autograph texts.